How RPA and AI drive end-to-end intelligent process automation

 For instance, RPA could be employed to automate routine tasks such as data entry or invoice processing, performing the tasks much quicker and without error.

 AI, on the other hand, is a broader concept referring to machines or software that exhibit capabilities that mimic or simulate human intelligence.
-For example, customer service chatbots can leverage natural language processing (NLP) to understand context and respond to customer inquiries with a high degree of relevance and personalization.
+For example, customer service chatbots can leverage natural language processing (NLP) and large language models (LLMs) to understand context and respond to customer inquiries with a high degree of relevance and personalization.

-Think of AI as the brain, and RPA as the hands.
+Think of AI as the decision maker, and RPA as one of the tools it may use to complete the job.

 While RPA automates repetitive tasks without the need for human intervention, AI simulates human intelligence and decision-making.